Policies, Procedures, and Governance of an Organization

 This article is hosted at https://johnbandler.com/policies-procedures-and-governance-of-an-organization, copyright John Bandler, all rights reserved.

-This article is also available on Medium.com at https://johnbandler.medium.com/policies-procedures-and-governance-of-an-organization-96ce8728a580 (though not kept as up to date).
+This article is also available on Medium.com at https://johnbandler.medium.com/policies-procedures-and-governance-of-an-organization-96ce8728a580 (though not kept up to date).

 This was one of my earliest articles on policies and governance and where I first put forth the "Three Platforms" and "ENTER" concepts.
 Since then I have refined and expanded my concepts, with a fourth platform and finally a fifth component.
-This is one of my more popular webpages and I keep it updated but realize it has become very long, so I have also built out other resources and more modular articles.
+I have also broken out each concept into separate articles, to keep things modular.
+This is one of my more popular webpages and I keep it updated but realize it has become very long, those the modular articles linked to above.